Degeneration of endomorphisms of the complex projective space in the hybrid space

 In particular, the function $\varphi$ is uniform. \end{proposition}

 This result shows that uniform functions form a quite large class.
-One the other hand, it is quite easy to show that $\MA_{t,\hyb}(\varphi) \to \MA_{0,\hyb}(0)$ as $t\to0$ for any functions as above (without approximating by model functions).
-In fact one has the following \begin{remark} Suppose $|\cdot|_\star e^{-\varphi}$ is a semi-positive metric on $\cL$ that is continuous in restriction to $X$, and such that $\sup_{X_t} |\varphi| = o(\log|t|^{-1})$.
-Then one can copy the proof of~\eqref{eq:uniform estimates} to obtain
+Observe that on the other hand, it is quite easy to show that $\MA_{t,\hyb}(\varphi) \to \MA_{0,\hyb}(0)$ as $t\to0$ for any functions as in the statement of the previous proposition (without approximating by model functions).
+In fact one has the following \begin{remark} Suppose $|\cdot|_\star e^{-\varphi}$ is a semi-positive metric on $\cL$ that is continuous \emph{in restriction to $X$}, and such that $\sup_{X_t} |\varphi| = o(\log|t|^{-1})$.
+Then the proof of~\eqref{eq:uniform estimates} yields